jcoliz/MsSentinel.HandsOnLab.1/docs/Tech-Check.md

 Follow this guide to ensure you have everything set up ready to start the Hands-on-Lab.

-## Azure Account
+## Azure account

-You'll need an Azure Account, with the ability to create Resource Groups.
+You'll need an Azure account, with the ability to create Resource Groups.
 Set up a [Free Azure Account](https://azure.microsoft.com/en-us/pricing/purchase-options/azure-account) to get started.

 One you have it set up, take a moment to confirm some details about your account